datawire/ambassador-docs/docs/emissary/1.13/tutorials/quickstart-demo.md

 in your terminal with `kubectl`.

 As you can see, the console lists the `Mapping` that you created earlier.
-This information came from Ambassador polling the Kubernetes API.
-In Ambassador, Kubernetes serves as the single source of truth around cluster configuration.
+This information came from $productName$ polling the Kubernetes API.
+In
+$productName$, Kubernetes serves as the single source of truth around cluster configuration.
 Changes made via `kubectl` are reflected in the Edge Policy Console and vice versa.
 Try the following to see this in action.